ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: marker_events_count

     Returns the number of markers supported by the device.
-Use this attribute when NIFGEN_ATTR_OUTPUT_MODE is set to NIFGEN_VAL_OUTPUT_SCRIPT.
+Use this attribute when :py:data:`nifgen.Session.output_mode` is set to :py:data:`~nifgen.OutputMode.SCRIPT`.

     The following table lists the characteristics of this property.